Collator Setup

 For an explanation on the types of keys, their specific types, and how to generate them, refer to the Parity DevOps documentation.

-To run a bootnode, one just needs to make sure that:
+To run a collator, one needs to make sure that:

 • The node is synced with the relay chain (a local copy is needed, pruning is highly recommended)